Portland Car Accident Lawyer

 Oregon Car Insurance Requirements for Auto Accidents

-As noted by the Oregon Driver & Motor Vehicle Services Division (DMV), drivers must carry the following minimum insurance coverage in order to legally operate a vehicle:
+As noted by the Oregon Driver & Motor Vehicle Services Division (DMV), drivers must carry the following minimum insurance coverage in order to legally operate a vehicle, as explained in more detail in this guide on Oregon car insurance requirements.

 - Bodily injury liability: $25,000 per person and $50,000 per crash.